 Jay Garrick was the two major parties’ worst nightmare personified since that broadcast.
-Not only did he have the President and Vice-President denouncing the attack on his past, but also he was gaining popularity.
-The press conference in which the reporter Lonny Ziffelheim had asked difficult questions of Garrick and was later attacked didn’t really hurt Garrick’s popularity, either — even though Garrick was prime suspect.
+Not only did he have the president and vice president denouncing the attack on his past, but also he was gaining popularity.
+The press conference in which tabloid reporter Lonny Ziffelheim had asked difficult questions of Garrick and was later attacked didn’t really hurt Garrick’s popularity, either — even though Garrick was prime suspect.

 The other stories attacking the other members of the Justice Society of America did, however, throw some problematic enquirers their way, muckrakers of the highest caliber and lowest denominator.
 Every member of the JSA was under attack, even the iconic American hero Superman.
 The late Batman was attacked as well in a story in which he was called a sexual predator, pedophile, and worse.

 Jay Garrick was frustrated by the attacks on his friends and insinuations of his poor judgment in a football game over forty years earlier.
 He had lived through the likes of this in the 1950s with Senators McCarthy and O’Fallon and their Communist witch-hunts, which had forced several heroes into temporary retirement rather than reveal their secret identities to the committee.

 He was looking at the newspapers scattered across the table of his campaign bus when he noticed a shadow slowly growing on the floor.
 From the shadow emerged his old-time sparring partner, the Shade.

 “Tell me, Jay, how are you holding up?”

 “What do you want, Shade?”